 If attaching the accounting procedure to an Agreement that does not address title or curative costs, the Parties will want to consider whether to modify the Agreement or this accounting procedure to ensure these costs are treated as intended.

-Costs incurred by Operator, including fees paid to outside attorneys, which are associated with hearings before governmental agencies for securing of spacing or pooling orders or any other orders necessary and proper to conduct Joint Operations are chargeable to the extent permitted as a direct charge in the Agreement.
+Costs incurred by Operator, including fees paid to outside attorneys, which are associated with hearings before governmental agencies for securing of spacing or pooling orders or any other orders necessary and proper to conduct Joint Operations are chargeable except as limited by the Agreement.
 If the Agreement is silent regarding chargeability, these costs are directly chargeable to Parties on whose behalf Operator is acting.

 This provision parallels language in Article IV.A of the AAPL 610-1989, 1989H and 2015 Model Form Operating Agreements, which: